-One is, the big Swedish and German boys of Hutto were playing their smaller foes in football, and the visiting coach exclaimed “We can’t beat those boys, they’re big as hippos!”
+One is that the big Swedish and German boys of Hutto were playing their smaller foes in football, and the visiting coach exclaimed "We can’t beat those boys, they’re big as hippos!"

 Another story, also based on gridiron lore, is that the Hutto football team in the early twenties had no real jerseys and used feed sacks as their uniforms.
 The opposing coach allegedly said that the football team looked like a bunch of hippos in their makeshift outfits.

 The most popular local legend is that in 1915 a circus train stopped in Hutto at the depot to take on passengers, pick up and deliver mail and possibly take on water and fuel for the steam locomotive.
 The circus train workers also would have taken this opportunity to care for their animals.
 At some point during this historic layover, a hippopotamus got out of the rail-car and made its way to the nearby Cottonwood Creek, which is next to the rail line.